 Blood sugar, medically known as glucose, is an essential component that provides energy to the body’s cells, which help vital organs and tissues to function.
 Failure to manage these glucose levels can result in a number of serious health conditions.

-The board certified primary care physicians provide expert treatment for diabetes at our offices in Bend, OR.
+The board certified primary care physicians provide expert treatment for diabetes at our offices in Bend.
 Learn more about diabetes and schedule your appointment today.